mkunesch/remainder-rnn/README.md

 A small practice project with RNNs: classifying arbitrarily long integers by their remainder modulo a given divisor.

-Disclaimer: I am not an expert on machine learning and only performed this experiment to get an intuition for some of the content in Andrew Ng's Deep Learning course on Coursera.
+Disclaimer: when I wrote this code, I was not an expert in machine learning and only used this experiment to get an intuition for some of the content in Andrew Ng's Deep Learning course on Coursera.

 Feedback, suggestions, and criticism are very welcome.